natanfudge/Crashy/Workplan.md

 - Experiment with templating the client, eventually serving the client merged with the crash data.

 # Important things to check
 - Website content is gzipped/brotli'd.
-It should work by pre-zipping JS files, templating HTML files (no zip) and also downloading
+It should work by pre-zipping JS files and templating HTML files with the full crash data and the needed headers for SEO, Discord and stuff.